dhwanish-3/OS-Lab-Notes/Stage 16/Disk & Console Interrupts.md

 - After execution of each instruction in unprivileged mode, the machine checks whether a pending disk/console/timer interrupt.
 If so
     1. Push the IP value into top of the stack
-    2. Set IP to value store in interrupt vector table entry for timer interrupt handler
+    2. Set IP to value stored in interrupt vector table entry for timer interrupt handler
         - this entry is located at physical address 493 in page 0(ROM) of XSM
         - value is 2048 in this location
         - machine switches mode (address translation off)